Hello Colleagues !

 Scalability of SAP Cloud Platform Integration

 Assume that you are running an Integration worker node and you are starting to get a high enough level of traffic and load.
-You can add additional integration worker nodes and configure to handle the load.
+Additional integration worker nodes are then configure to handle the load.
 The BigIP load balancer shall spread the load between all the instances.
 In this situation, you would serve the same integration artifacts from each of the instances – this is ensured by the tenant management node.

 In case you face issues achieving the targeted throughput or you observe messages failing during peak loads, please raise a request to LOD-HCI-PI-OPS.
 We will check the resource consumption of the CPI tenant and adapt accordingly.